OpenBB-finance/OpenBB/website/content/terminal/menus/econometrics.md

 ### Show

 Use the `show` command to inspect a a loaded file.
-If more than one file has been loaded, specificy the target's name.
+If more than one file has been loaded, specify the target's name.

 ```console
 show sp500_pe